 Correct order quantities are important to optimize your purchasing efficiency.
 For this purpose, Lanza calculates optimal order quantities.
 This is done with three methods:

 Lanza is able to account for supply restrictions imposed by suppliers or other factors.
-This is done by entering a minimum order quantity (MOQ) or rounding quantity (MOD) on a part-level.
-On a segment and part-level, you can choose to account for or ignore the MOQ/MOD restrictions.
+If the data is available, a planner can choose to account for or ignore the MOQ/MOD restrictions.
+This can be done on segment level or part level.

 Kerkweg 10,